 Yet despite their close grouping and obvious coloration — which would theoretically make them easy pickings for potential predators — yellow trout lilies tend not to be eaten by wildlife.

-[Before harvesting or consuming wild plants, make sure you understand considerations for use.]
+[Before harvesting or consuming wild plants, make sure you have the permission of the landowner and an understanding of considerations for use.]

 In addition, the yellow trout lily is reputed to possess mild medicinal properties.
 In particular, the leaf has been used for easing the pain of wounds and foot sores, and the root has been used to alleviate swellings and fever.
 Of course, there is the possibility of experiencing dermatitis, or inflammation of the skin, for sensitive individuals, so care should be taken.